 builder.Services.AddSingleton<DapperContext>(); builder.Services.AddScoped<ICompanyRepository, CompanyRepository>(); builder.Services.AddControllers();

-We can move on towards our first query.
+We can move on to our first query.

 Using Dapper Queries in ASP.NET Core Web API

-Let’s start with an example where we return all the companies from our database.
+Let’s start with an example of returning all the companies from our database.

 So, the first thing we want to do is to modify our ICompanyRepository